colurw/chess_NN/readme.md

 output that is substantially more accurate than any single neural network is capable of producing, analogous to classic wisdom-of-the-crowds quantity estimation findings.

-The decision critera check the legality of the raw average of all predicted moves, before excluding illegal moves or predictions with disappearing/cloned pieces.
+The decision criteria check the legality of the raw average of all predicted moves, before excluding illegal moves or predictions with disappearing/cloned pieces.
 If the average still does not qualify as a legal move, the most confident prediction is chosen, based on an analysis of the probability vectors.
 If no legal predictions are found, the ensemble resort to a random